-This full-page ad (160K JPEG) for the Hamilton Fire Patrol Jeep encourages retailers to "Hook your sales to a red-hot seller!"
-It lists dimensions of the body as approximately 20x41 inches, with a weight of 40 pounds.
+This full-page ad for the Fire Patrol pedal Jeep from Hamilton encourages retailers to "Hook your sales to a red-hot seller!"
+Dimensions of the body are given as approximately 20x41" (51x104cm) with a weight of 40 pounds (18kg).

 The description of the toy's features in the ad above includes "easy-to-reach siren mounted on hood," but this Hamilton belonging to Len Dunn mounts the siren in an much-easier-to-reach spot on the side, and puts a Hamilton logo ornament on the hood.

-Another example photographed by Jacy Marquette at the 2012 Great Willys Picnic has a bell instead of the siren, and revised graphics on the side including pump gauges.
+Another Hamilton photographed by Jacy Marquette at the 2012 Great Willys Picnic has a bell instead of the siren, and revised graphics on the side including pump gauges.

-The Steger Jeeps can be recognized by their wood sides and back attached to a steel front end.
-The fire version has "Fire Patrol" stencilled on the back, and grab handles and ladders on both sides.
-Photo courtesy Rick Leroy.
+The Steger Jeeps, manufactured in Chicago, are unique for their wood sides and back attached to a steel front end.
+Their fire version had grab handles and ladders on both sides, and an overall length of 42 inches (107 cm).

 This photo, apparently from the 1950s, shows a carousel of Jeep fire engines based on the Junior-Pro pedal-drive Jeep.
 It's not clear whether the ladders and bells were added to the red Junior-Pros just for this ride, or whether the company may have actually built some as fire engines.
 See also another photo (50K JPEG).